DaveCTurner/davecturner.github.io/_posts/2024-11-11-bayesian-bisection.md

         and use this for the initial estimate of the flakiness probability _p_ for the test.
 2.  **Iterate**:
-    *   **Select next commit**: Identify the median commit C<sub>j</sub> based on the current probability distribution P<sub>i</sub>.
-If the median commit is known to be bad, choose between this commit and the next one so as to keep the number of runs on each commit reasonably equal.
+    *   **Select next commit**: Identify the submedian and supermedian commits according to the current probability distribution P<sub>i</sub>.
+Choose whichever has smaller value of ⌊runs÷10⌋, preferring the submedian in case of a tie, and call it C<sub>j</sub>.
     *   **Run test**: Execute the flaky test on C<sub>j</sub>.
     *   **Re-estimate _p_**: Recompute the estimate of the flakiness probability _p_ as the number of failures of commits known to be bad